4 August 2015

 UK vets offer free eye disease test for dogs in ‘Take a Closer Look’ campaign Dog owners urged to take pets for check up to safeguard eye health

 Dog owners are being urged to ‘Take A Closer Look’ at their pets’ eyes as part of a Dry Eye Awareness campaign being run this summer.
-Supported by MSD Animal Health, (known as Merck Animal Health in the United States and Canada) the campaign aims to help prevent damage to the eyesight of the nation’s 8.3 million dogs from the disease.
+Supported by MSD Animal Health, (a division of Merck & Co., Inc., Kenilworth, NJ, USA.) the campaign aims to help prevent damage to the eyesight of the nation’s 8.3 million dogs from the disease.

 Dry Eye is a painful condition caused by destruction of the tear glands by dogs’ immune systems.
 This means that too few natural tears are produced and if left untreated, the tear glands will be destroyed leaving the dog without the ability to produce tears and leading ultimately to permanent blindness.